Vienna to send team to explore new ties with Dhaka

-VIENNA : In a very quick response to Prime Minister Sheikh Hasina’s visit, Austrian government is sending an official team to Dhaka next month to explore the areas of cooperation between the two countries.
+VIENNA, Austria, – In a very quick response to Prime Minister Sheikh Hasina’s visit, Austrian government is sending an official team to Dhaka next month to explore the areas of cooperation between the two countries, reports BSS.

-An Austrian official team led by Vice Minister (political) will visit Bangladesh next month to initiate the Foreign Office Consultation aimed at boosting ties of the two countries in different areas, said Foreign Secretary Shahidul Haque, reports BSS.
+An Austrian official team led by Vice Minister (political) will visit Bangladesh next month to initiate the Foreign Office Consultation aimed at boosting ties of the two countries in different areas, said Foreign Secretary Shahidul Haque today.

 Talking to reporters on the outcome of the officials talks of the Prime Minister Sheikh Hasina with Australian Federal Chancellor Khristian Kern, Shahidul Haque said the visit would be held in line with the memorandum of understanding (MoU) signed between the two countries following the officials talks yesterday.